taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 As you can see, the normalized state requires to use more connected components.
 More components are responsible to select their needed derived properties.
 But in a growing application, following this pattern can make it easier to reason about it.
 You only pass properties that are really necessary to the component.
 In the last case, the `TodoList` component only cares about a list of references yet the `TodoItem` component itself cares about the entity that is selected by using the reference passed down by the `TodoList` component.

 There exists another way to denormalize your normalized state when using a library such as normalizr.
 The previous scenario allowed you to only pass the minimum of properties to the components.
 Each component was responsible to select its state.
-In the nexy scenario, you will denormalize your state in one component while the other components don't need to care about it.
+In the next scenario, you will denormalize your state in one component while the other components don't need to care about it.
 You will use the defined schema, which you have used for the initial normalization, to reverse the normalization.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~